Aniike-t/Simple-Py-Projects/README.md

 # Simple Python Projects
-**Simple And Easy projects made using python and using python libraries such as matplotlib, flask, pickle, SqlAlchemy and many more.**
+**Simple And Easy projects made using python and using python libraries such as matplotlib, flask, pickle, SqlAlchemy and others.**

 ## Contents